Posted on Oct 21, 2025

 Both line editors and copy editors approach work line by line.
 However, they are looking for two different edits.

-During the copy-edit phase, keep an eye out for the following errors:
+During the copy edit phase, I keep an eye out for the following errors:

 • Language errors, including missing or misused punctuation, grammar errors, and misspelled words